Rookout/docs/docs/go-container-tutorial.md

 go get github.com/Rookout/GoSDK
 ```

-Not the installed package's version will end with "-stub", as it's only a placeholder.
+Note: the installed package's version will end with "-stub", as it's only a placeholder.

 ### 2. Start Rookout